min-java/Lending_Case_Study/README.md

 ## Contact
-Created by Minakshi Garg and Anirudh Gahlot - feel free to contact me!
+Created by Minakshi Garg and Anirudh Gahlot - feel free to contact us!

 <!-- Optional -->